 Solar Panel Contribution: The Applicant requests points under this category for the donation of 3,778 square feet of solar panels from the 8830 Cameron Street building to the Parks Department in order to assist the Department's goals to expand the use of solar energy in its facilities.
 The Applicant and Parks have preliminarily identified three potential sites for the use of the panels.
-The contribution value is estimated at \$315,000 and based on the formula within the CR Guidelines which utilizes lot area and area of contribution, the Proposal maxes out at 40 points, which is recommended by Staff.
+The contribution value is estimated at \$315,000 and based on the formula within the Commercial/Residential and Employment Zones Incentive Density Implementation Guidelines which utilizes lot area and area of contribution, the Proposal maxes out at 40 points, which the Planning Board approves.